MarkusTobiasRitter/tankerkoenig-card/README.md

 - change Card-Title from name to title

 ## Installation
-1. Install this component by copying the `tankerkoenig-card.js` to your `/www/community/tankerkoenig-card/` folder.
+1. Use HACS to install this component
-2. Add this to your Lovelace-Configuration -> Ressource as a js-Modul
-3. Create a lovelance - customizing-Card with following code
+2. Create a Dashboard-customizing-Card with following code

 ```yaml
 type: custom:tankerkoenig-card